The interconnected world

 “We want to be the operating system of the maritime economy.”
 It is a big aspiration articulated by Nicholas Goubert, as both CEOs set out the way the combined proposition will work.

-“What we are building is a big data platform with services on top.”
+“What we are building is a big data platform with services on top.” says Goubert.

 What both men make clear is that this will be a move away from selling individual products with specific features towards offering an integrated platform with everything you need available as modules, which can be selected and configured according to your requirements.

-“Short term, we will continue to provide more reporting and analytics to all of our customers that will allow them to better understand the impact of our solutions on their own KPIs.”
+“In the short term, we will continue to provide more reporting and analytics to all of our customers that will allow them to better understand the impact of our solutions on their own KPIs.”

-For example, combining voyage planning and monitoring with learning solutions will allow the system to push to relevant crew members the exact knowledge they need to acquire or refresh at each stage of the journey.
-Goubert says: “If you know you’re entering a zone that is at risk or if you know you’re going to enter into a specific port on the journey, our solution will enable you to push a notification and a micro-learning or refresher to the crew.
-In the case of a port, it can provide them with historical data about the key asks when you enter into that port.
-What happened in that port in the past three years in terms of retention, the type of audit that has happened?
-And then you can prepare for that in advance.
+For example, combining voyage planning and monitoring with learning solutions will allow the system to deliver to relevant crew members the exact knowledge they need to acquire or refresh at each stage of the journey.
+Goubert says: “If you know you’re entering a zone that is at risk or if you know you’re going to enter a specific port on the journey, our solution will enable you to push a notification and a micro-learning or refresher to the crew.

 “Bringing all these pieces together allows us to take the complexity away from the people and only push the right information at the right time.”

 Goubert sums it up like this.
-“The direction of travel is to start providing the solution to allow our customers to make more data-driven decisions…we want to leverage technology to simplify their life on board and onshore.”
+“The direction of travel is to start providing the solution to allow our customers to make more data-driven decisions.
+We want to leverage technology to simplify their life onboard and onshore.”

 Customers will increasingly make a strategic choice

-The LR OneOcean/OTG proposition is a unique combination – but Copley says it is a symptom of a consolidating marketplace where there will be fewer, big players offering joined-up solutions.
+The OneOcean/OTG proposition is a unique combination – but Copley says it is a symptom of a consolidating marketplace where there will be fewer, big players offering joined-up solutions.
 Just as the software industry moved towards offering platforms like Office365 where multiple solutions are interconnected, so the maritime industry is going in the same direction.
 It means many customers will make a strategic choice about which partner to choose across their needs, rather than transactionally fixing one problem at a time.

 Copley says, “I do think there will be further consolidation.
 Whether or not that means the consolidated entities will choose to consolidate onto one platform, as we’re doing, is a different question… the industry is consolidating around one or a couple of providers in each component space.

 “What we do is help people operationally.
-Others help people in other ways, for example, commercially – what’s being transported on a vessel.
+Others help people in other ways, for example, commercially – what’s being transported on a vessel.”

-“If you want to see your operations as a competitive advantage, where you can be more efficient or gain greater insight and so make quicker decisions, then yes, you need to make a choice.
+“If you want to see your operations as a competitive advantage, where you can be more efficient or gain greater insight and so make quicker decisions, then yes, you need to make a choice.”

-“If you are an operator who doesn’t see this as an advantage - you simply want to minimise cost – then yes you could have point solutions on each component part.
-You could even do it on Excel or get a person to do it, like the 1970s…so there will be a tail of smaller companies offering point solutions, but they’re not offering an equivalent proposition.
+“If you are an operator who doesn’t see this as an advantage – you simply want to minimise cost – then yes you could have point solutions on each component part.
+You could even do it on Excel or get a person to do it, like the 1970s… so there will be a tail of smaller companies offering point solutions, but they’re not offering an equivalent proposition.”

 The pressure for change is everywhere